 Q - Where did this name "Dinky" come from?

 A - I used to have these little toys made by Dinky Toys.
 I was one of the first ones in my whole area to have a Mini Cooper S and a real one in '63, '64, whenever it was.
 So, I put in these little Minis, these little mini cars made by Dinky, I used to put these engines in 'em and fire the suckers down a quarter mile.
+A solid fuel JetX engine I put in the Dinky toy.
 These things would roar down until they'd explode down the other end.
 So, it came out of the Dinky Toys (laughs).

 Q - I'm guessing you were one of these guys that like to take things apart.
 Would that be right?

 A - Well, that's right.
 We all were doing that at that time period, in the late '50s, early '60s.
 That's one of the things that would lead to doing sound eventually. (laughs) It's what you do.
 I wasn't into the motorbikes that school kids were.
 All the small stuff that came along I was starting to get into.